Icon

 Where will the support program be anchored?
 Use these examples from several organizations to help guide your decision.

-• This white paper introduces an overall approach to supporting two processes: (1) a proactive plan for managing serious adverse events, and (2) a reactive emergency response of an organization that has no such plan.
+This white paper from the Institute for Healthcare Improvement (IHI) introduces an approach designed to support two processes: the proactive plan for managing serious clinical adverse events, and the reactive emergency response of an organization that has no such plan.
+Read the white paper

 There should be a written crisis communication plan that all staff have been educated on that can be accessed at anytime.